hfndb/cookware-headless-ice/docs/philosophical/compacting-files.md

 ### Words point like names

 'Shortening' is about the usage of words (in code, like names).
-In the very first programming languages I used, [C](https://en.wikipedia.org/wiki/C_(programming_language)), you can reserve memory to remember information.
+In the very first programming language I used, [C](https://en.wikipedia.org/wiki/C_(programming_language)), you can reserve memory to remember information.
 Like you do, when you want to keep and retrieve 'stored' memories.
 Names like words point to such information, somewhere in memory.
 C as a language even includes explicit [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)), to point to a specific place in memory.

 When you speak with somebody, your words refer to memories.
 Your memories and/or the memories of others.
 In software, words coming from [Node.js](https://en.wikipedia.org/wiki/Node.js) software are sent to software known as a web browser.
 The only thing needed during that communiation is that both pieces of software 'think' about the exact same.
 A matter of interpretation.